Latest on COVID-19, including vaccine information - Shelby County Reporter

 Two months shy of the one-year mark in the battle against COVID-19 in Alabama, discussion has turned to the vaccine with buzz about who can get it, where they can get it and how they can set an appointment.

-The answers to those questions have been inconsistent with different healthcare facilities not knowing when or how many vaccinations they will get at any given time.
+The answers to those questions have been inconsistent with different health care facilities not knowing when or how many vaccinations they will get at any given time.

 In Shelby County, there are four locations approved to administer the vaccine right now according to the Alabama Department of Public Health, including the Shelby County Health Department in Pelham, Mainstreet Family Care in Pelham, Brooklere Pharmacy in Alabaster and Montevallo Family Medicine.